-Social networks usually bring privacy issues to their users.
-It is not strange to see private pictures published publicly without the owners desire.
-But it is not only that.
+Social networks usually pose some privacy concerns for their users.
+It is not strange to see private pictures published publicly without the owners permission.
+But that’s not all.

-In order to write this article, we have collected information from more than 150 players, who had, in most of the cases, a very relaxed privacy configuration.
+In order to write this article, we we were able to collect information from more than 150 players, who had, in most of the cases, very relaxed privacy configurations.
 This allowed us, for example, to check their friends list.
-Even when they had it closed for non-friends, you could see their name in others profile, which ended up providing us the information we wanted to obtain.
+Even when they had it closed for non-friends, you could see their name in other people’s profile, which provided us with the information we wanted to obtain.